UBC-MDS/our_changing_world/README.md

 ### Option 1: Using `docker`

-To run this analysis using Docker, clone/download this repository, use the command line to navigate to the root of this project on your computer, and then type the following.
+To run this analysis using Docker, clone/download this repository, use the command line to navigate to the root of this project on your computer, and run with `docker-compose`.

+**Steps -**

+1. Copy and paste the following link: `git clone https://github.com/UBC-MDS/our_changing_world.git` to your Terminal.

+2. On your terminal, type: `cd our_changing_world`.

+3. Run the following command in your terminal.

 ```bash
 docker-compose up